Mesoscopic eigenvalue density correlations of Wigner matrices: Introduction

-We make some observations on \eqref{result_complex}--\eqref{result_real}. \begin{enumerate} \item To leading order, the Wigner-Gaudin-Mehta-Dyson correlations remain valid on all mesoscopic scales $N \omega \ll N$, failing only at the macroscopic scale $\omega \asymp 1$.
-(The first term of \eqref{result_complex}, respectively of \eqref{result_real}, is the leading term if an only if $\omega \ll 1$.
-If $\omega \asymp 1$ then the second and third terms of \eqref{result_complex}, respectively the second, third, and fourth terms of \eqref{result_real}, are also of leading order.) \item For $\beta = 1$, the subleading corrections inherent to the universal Wigner-Gaudin-Mehta-Dyson statistics from \eqref{Y_expansion} are valid up to mesoscopic scales $N \omega \ll \sqrt{N}$.
-For $N \omega \gg \sqrt{N}$, the dominant subleading corrections arise from the second and third terms of \eqref{result_real}, and they depend on the fourth cumulants of $H$.
+We make some observations on the expressions $\Upsilon_{E,\beta}(u,v)$. \begin{enumerate} \item To leading order, the Wigner-Gaudin-Mehta-Dyson correlations remain valid on all mesoscopic scales $N \omega \ll N$, failing only at the macroscopic scale $\omega \asymp 1$.
+(The first term of $\Upsilon_{E,2}(u,v)$, respectively of $\Upsilon_{E,1}(u,v)$, is the leading term if and only if $\omega \ll 1$.
+If $\omega \asymp 1$ then the second term of $\Upsilon_{E,2}(u,v)$, respectively the third term of $\Upsilon_{E,1}(u,v)$, is also of leading order.) \item For $\beta = 1$, the subleading corrections inherent to the universal Wigner-Gaudin-Mehta-Dyson statistics from \eqref{Y_expansion} are valid up to mesoscopic scales $N \omega \ll \sqrt{N}$.
+For $N \omega \gg \sqrt{N}$, the dominant subleading corrections arise from the third term of $\Upsilon_{E,1}(u,v)$, and they depend on the fourth cumulants of $H$.
 These non-universal corrections become of leading order at macroscopic scales $N \omega \asymp N$. \item Our result is completely insensitive to size of the spectral window $N \eta$ over which the function $p_E$ is averaged, provided that $N \eta \gg 1$.
 In particular, even at the macroscopic scale $N \omega \asymp N$, our result on the covariance is stronger than the previous macroscopic results \cite{KKP95, KKP96,LP}, where also $N \eta \asymp N$, whereas we admit any $\eta$ satisfying $N \eta \gg 1$.
-For instance, our result covers the density-density correlations of $N^{o(1)}$ eigenvalues located at opposite ends of the bulk spectrum. \item The scaling factor $N \varrho_E$ of the rescaled point process (see \eqref{1.3}) is chosen so that its limiting behaviour does not depend on $E$ on the microscopic scale.
-Accordingly, the first term of \eqref{result_complex} and the first two terms of \eqref{result_real} do not depend on $E$.
-All other terms of \eqref{result_complex} and \eqref{result_real}, however, carry a factor $\varrho_E^{-2}$, which has the interpretation that these terms are naturally associated with the macroscopic scale, where a rescaling by $\varrho_E$ makes no sense. \item Our method can be easily extended to yield further corrections in powers of $(u - v)^{-2}$ to \eqref{result_real} to match the corresponding further terms in the expansion of \eqref{Y_real}, as in \eqref{Y_expansion}, but for the sake of brevity we refrain from doing so in this paper.
+For instance, our result covers the density-density correlations of $N^{\oo(1)}$ eigenvalues located at opposite ends of the bulk spectrum\footnote{Here $\oo(1)$ means for any fixed (small) $\varepsilon>0$.}. \item The scaling factor $N \varrho_E$ of the rescaled point process (see \eqref{1.3}) is chosen so that its limiting behaviour does not depend on $E$ on the microscopic scale.
+Accordingly, the first term of $\Upsilon_{E,2}(u,v)$ and the first two terms of $\Upsilon_{E,1}(u,v)$ do not depend on $E$.
+All other terms of $\Upsilon_{E,1}(u,v)$ and $\Upsilon_{E,2}(u,v)$, however, carry a factor $\varrho_E^{-2}$, which has the interpretation that these terms are naturally associated with the macroscopic scale, where a rescaling by $\varrho_E$ makes no sense. \item Our method can be extended to yield further terms in the $(u - v)^{-2}$-expansion in $\Upsilon_{E,1}(u,v)$, with a corresponding higher power of $(u - v)^{-1}$ in $\cal E(u,v)$, which match the corresponding further terms in the expansion of \eqref{Y_real}, as in \eqref{Y_expansion}.
+For the sake of brevity we refrain from doing so in this paper. \end{enumerate}